johnj974/Mystery-shack-e-store/README.md

 <h2>Resubmission</h2>
 <p>This is a resubmission of my project MysteryShack, The major issue addressed with this submission is the password reset functionallity
-which seems to have been resolved with the creation of a new google account with certain security features disabled being used as the base/gateway e-mail for the site, Debug mode is now also set to false,</p>
+which seems to have been resolved with the creation of a new google account with certain security features disabled being used as the base/gateway e-mail for the site, Debug mode is now also set to false, Access to the crud functionallity of the site has been restricted to the admin user with a message redirecting the user to return to the previous page that they were on.
+Unused code that was included in the data models and other unused imports have been deleted along with some restructuring of the working code, The rare items app has been removed along with its corresponding database to hopefully give a clearer view of the database that is used in the project</p>
 <h2><a id="user-content-ux" class="anchor" aria-hidden="true" href="#ux"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M4 9h1v1H4c-1.5 0-3-1.69-3-3.5S2.55 3 4 3h4c1.45 0 3 1.69 3 3.5 0 1.41-.91 2.72-2 3.25V8.59c.58-.45 1-1.27 1-2.09C10 5.22 8.98 4 8 4H4c-.98 0-2 1.22-2 2.5S3 9 4 9zm9-3h-1v1h1c1 0 2 1.22 2 2.5S13.98 12 13 12H9c-.98 0-2-1.22-2-2.5 0-.83.42-1.64 1-2.09V6.25c-1.09.53-2 1.84-2 3.25C6 11.31 7.55 13 9 13h4c1.45 0 3-1.69 3-3.5S14.5 6 13 6z"></path></svg>
 </a>UX</h2>
 <p>The idea for the user experience is to have a site that is easy to navigate around, I did not achieve that goal with this design, the lack of a